jcfischer/invisible_ch/content/posts/2018/hugo-templating.md

   have started to remove the one I don't use)
 * Added support for [IndieWeb](https://indieweb.org/) and [IndieAuth](https://indieauth.com/).
 I followed
   the post [IndieWebify Your Hugo Website](https://www.amitgawande.com/indiewebify-hugo-website/)
-* Support for [Webmentions](https://www.amitgawande.com/display-webmentions/) using code from [Amits Blot Template](https://github.com/am1t/blot-musings)
+* Support for [Webmentions](https://www.amitgawande.com/display-webmentions/) using code from [Amits Blot Template](https://github.com/am1t/blot-musings) and [his description](https://www.amitgawande.com/display-webmentions/)
 * Re-surrect the original CSS file so that I can change it
 * Reading time
 * Better organisation of posts (internally)